 Based on a survey conducted by ui42 on a representative sample of 80 e-shops – from small local retailers to large e-shops with million-dollar turnovers – it is clear that AI assistants are beginning to play a more significant role as a source of visits, and thus in acquiring customers.

-October 2025: Stabilization of Traffic and Revenue Growth in the Season
+October 2025: Stabilization of Traffic and Revenue Growth in Season

-Entering the full pre-Christmas season (October/November), traffic from AI assistants stabilized at a high level, as indicated by the growth in September.
-Interestingly, its conversion value also significantly increased, indicating that users coming through AI are more relevant in the main season.
+Entering the full pre-Christmas season (October/November), traffic from AI assistants stabilized at a high level, as indicated by the September growth.
+Interestingly, its conversion value also increased significantly, indicating that users coming through AI are more relevant in the main season.

 Average traffic from AI assistants in October 2025 reached 0.40%.
-However, even more important is the average share of revenue from AI assistants, which increased to 0.13%, representing a slight increase compared to September and indicating better conversion of AI traffic in the key period of the year.
+Even more important is the average share of revenue from AI assistants, which increased to 0.13%, representing a slight increase compared to September and indicating better conversion of AI traffic in the key period of the year.

 September 2025: Return to Growth Thanks to the Season

-After the decline in August, when the overall stagnation in the e-commerce segment also dragged down traffic from AI assistants, September brought the expected revival.
+After the August decline, when the overall stagnation in the e-commerce segment also dragged down traffic from AI assistants, September brought the expected revival.
 The start of the season was reflected in the growth of traffic and revenue from AI tools.

 Average traffic from AI assistants in September 2025 reached 0.40%, which is a significant increase compared to August's 0.22%.
 Although the average share of revenue from AI assistants was 0.09%, which is slightly less than 0.18% in August, the higher share of traffic indicates that AI assistants are once again becoming a more relevant channel for bringing potential customers to e-shops.
 We will see how this trend manifests in conversions in the coming months of the main e-commerce season.

-August 2025: July's Growth Hit by August's Decline
+August 2025: July's Growth Hit by August Decline

-The extreme growth in the share of traffic from AI assistants that we saw in July hit a general and widespread stagnation in traffic in the e-commerce segment in August.
-Most segments in e-commerce in August recorded a decline not only in traffic but also in revenue.
+The extreme growth in the share of traffic from AI assistants seen in July hit a general and widespread stagnation in traffic in the e-commerce segment in August.
+Most segments in e-commerce recorded a decline not only in traffic but also in revenue in August.
 This decline did not spare AI assistants, which in August accounted for only 0.22%,

 and the share of AI assistants in revenue was only 0.18%.